 For more information about ME to WE Trip’s safety record, policies and practices, please click here.

 The PotashCorp Food Security Youth Trip honours youth who have shown a commitment to promoting social change, and who want to make a positive difference both at home and in a community overseas.

 As the world’s largest producer of crop nutrients, PotashCorp makes the food needs of people around the world a priority.
 In 2016, PotashCorp is sponsoring a ME to WE Trip to Kenya for 20* students from Saskatchewan .
-In addition to the support of these youth trips, PotashCorp is directly supporting Agriculture and Food Security initiatives in rural Free The Children partner communities in Kenya, India and China.
+In addition to the support of these youth trips, PotashCorp is directly supporting Agriculture and Food Security initiatives in rural WE Charity partner communities in Kenya, India and China.
 PotashCorp is also supporting Agriculture and Food Security curriculum resources and a speaking tour to educate and empower youth in Saskatchewan regarding local and global food security issues.
 PotashCorp is the Regional Title Sponsor of WE Day Saskatchewan, making it possible for the event to be hosted in this province.

 PotashCorp focuses efforts of this kind on the communities where it operates.
 As a result, only youth from Saskatchewan are eligible to apply.